January 31

 1865 - In America, General Robert E. Lee was named general-in-chief of the Confederate armies.

-1865 - The 13th Amendment to the U.S. Constitution was ratified by the U.S. Congress.
-It was ratified on December 6, 1865.
+1865 - The 13th Amendment to the U.S. Constitution was passed by the U.S. House of Representatives.
+It was ratified by the necessary number of states on December 6, 1865.
 The amendment abolished slavery in the United States.

 1876 - All Native American Indians were ordered to move into reservations.